Createdd/Writing/2021/articles/awsAppAndDomain.md

 - in case you want to set the route directly to the dns address you can copy the DNS name of your load balancer

 ![](../assets/awsAppAndDomain_2021-03-21-18-58-15.png)
+Screenshot by author

 Note, that I simply set up the https requests here.
-Ideally you can also set up the redirect from your http to https domain here as well.
+Ideally, you can also set up the redirect from your http to https domain here as well.
 Additional info can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/elb-redirect-http-to-https-using-alb/).